jasminesmn/ABPEPserver/README.md

 The user can find relevent background, method and dataset information in the 'Home' page.
 A broad explanation of the methods used is given for a possibly better understanding of the proteomic analysis.
 Dataset information of cancer types used in this analysis may be useful to easily find the number of tumour and tumor-adjacent normal tissues samples in their respective mass spectrometry experiment.

 ### Analyze page
 Next, the 'Analyze' page allows the user to visualize analysis results with multiple plots for all cancer types used in this analysis.
+The user can choose from two database.
+Database 1 contains the human proteome with all instances of tryptophan amino acids in the proteome changed to all other amino acids except Arginine and Lysine.
+Database 2 includes addition to the canonical human proteome (UniPROT) with the substitutant tryptic peptides (length > 5 & < 50 amino acids) spanning tryptophan residue and tryptophan substituted to all other amino acids.
 Available plots are discussed below.

 #### Barplots
 Barplots depicting cumulative number of W-Substitutants detected in tumour and adjacent normal tissue samples.
 User can choose whether to only plot cumulative number of W-Substitutants detected in all samples, tumour samples, or adjacent normal tissue samples.